MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Line Loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Line loads are loads exerted along a line.
+Line loads are useful to represent loads such as self weight of longitudinal beams or distributed load on beam elements along the span direction.

 Line loads are instantied with the :class:`LineLoading` and required at least two :class:`LoadPoint` tuple (corresponds to the start and end of the line load).
 Using more than two tuples allows a curve line loading profile.